GKIDS: Films distributed by GKIDS

 Some Studio Ghibli films currently theatrically distributed by GKIDS were distributed by Walt Disney Studios Motion Pictures for DVD and Blu-ray Disc.
-However, on July 17, 2017, GKIDS announced that they have acquired the home video rights for the entire Studio Ghibli catalog except Grave of the Fireflies, which the US home video rights had been licensed under Sentai Filmworks, although GKIDS did own the US theatrical rights to the film and would eventually acquire the home media rights with a Blu-ray and DVD release on July 8, 2025; and The Wind Rises, which GKIDS would eventually release digitally on September 1, 2020, and on Blu-ray and DVD on September 22, 2020.
+However, on July 17, 2017, GKIDS announced that they have acquired the home video rights for the entire Studio Ghibli catalog except Grave of the Fireflies, which the U.S. home video rights had been licensed under Sentai Filmworks, although GKIDS did own the U.S. theatrical rights to the film and would eventually acquire the home media rights with a Blu-ray and DVD release on July 8, 2025; and The Wind Rises, which GKIDS would eventually release digitally on September 1, 2020, and on Blu-ray and DVD on September 22, 2020.

 The company also tours selections of short and feature films screened at NYICFF across the country.
 In mid-2009, the live-action features Tahaan and West of Pluto (À l'ouest de Pluton) were licensed for potential general releases but plans for both were dropped by late 2011 in favor of a focus on animation.
 GKIDS would eventually refocus on live-action films in 2025 with a limited screening of Love & Pop, as well as a nationwide screening for Shin Godzilla and Linda Linda Linda.